 Depending on where you start in your new career as a CNA, you may have to work at the front desk or in an administrative capacity.
 This will involve the admittance, transfer, and discharge of patients, meaning you will be responsible in ensuring that each patient is admitted/transferred to the appropriate doctor and discharged appropriately.

 Record-keeping is especially important in a doctor’s office for this reason, and maintaining these records on each patient will protect them from mis-diagnosis.
 You may also be asked to transfer special specimens to the lab or asked to assist on special procedures, especially if you are close with a particular patient.
 Your presence as a CNA can be very comforting to patients, and your bedside personality can greatly influence when and which special procedures you participate in.

 The extensive knowledge you gain from studying at Manhattan Institute will prepare you for the equipment and procedures common in the nursing field, but being there for patients is what a CNA does best.
 As a CNA, you will be on-call for many of your patients.
 When you check on the patients, make sure that the call button is comfortably within reach.
 This will put your patients at ease, especially if they’re undergoing a difficult procedure, and it will reduce the amount of emergencies if you’re able to answer them quickly.
 Simply being there is a relief for both doctors and patients alike, making what a CNA does vital to the performance of any hospital or doctor’s office.

+We hope you are now more confident about become a CNA and are no longer wondering "What does a CNA do?"
 Learn more about how to become a NYC CNA or get more information about enrolling in a CNA Training Program in NYC.